 - Voluntary measures to reduce the chance of interacting with marine mammals, including reducing the amount of turns made by the fishing vessel and tow times while fishing at night, and increasing communication between vessels about the presence of marine mammals in an area.

-Also, in some areas, fishermen use a “haddock rope trawl,” or “eliminator trawl” to reduce catch of overfished groundfish, while allowing them to target healthier stocks such as haddock.
-Eliminator trawls have a large 8-foot mesh in the forward end of the net, which allows cod and other fish to escape.
+In some areas, fishermen use a “Ruhle trawl” (also known as a haddock rope trawl or an eliminator trawl) to reduce catch of overfished groundfish, while allowing them to target more abundant stocks such as haddock.
+Ruhle trawls have a large 8-foot mesh in the forward end of the net, which allows cod and other fish to escape.

 Who’s in charge?
 NOAA Fisheries and the New England Fishery Management Council